EventStore/EventStore/docs/server/configuration/security.md

 ```

 ::: note
-If you enable the Stream Policy plugin, EventStoreDB will not enforce [stream ACLs](#access-control-lists).
+If you enable the Stream Policy feature, EventStoreDB will not enforce [stream ACLs](#access-control-lists).
 :::

 ### Stream Policies and Rules